Automattic/jetpack/readme.txt

 = How do I delay serving the cache until the "init" action fires? =

 Cached files are served before almost all of WordPress is loaded.
 While that's great for performance it's a pain when you want to extend the plugin using a core part of WordPress.
-Set $wp_super_cache_late_init to "1" in wp-content/wp-cache-config.php and cached files will be served when "init" fires.
+Enable 'Late init' mode on the Advanced settings page and cached files will be served when "init" fires.
 WordPress and it's plugins will be loaded now.
-This is very useful when you are using the mfunc tag in your theme.

 = Why don't WP UserOnline, Popularity Contest, WP Postratings or plugin X not work or update on my blog now? =

 This plugin caches entire pages but some plugins think they can run PHP code every time a page loads.
-To fix this, the plugin needs to use Javascript/AJAX methods or the dynamic-cached-content/mfunc/mclude code described in the previous answer to update or display dynamic information.
+To fix this, the plugin needs to use Javascript/AJAX methods or the wpsc_cachedata filter described in the previous answer to update or display dynamic information.

 = Why do my WP Super Cache plugin disappear when I upgrade the plugin? =